RNLB Sir William Arnold (ON 1025): Service history

-The first Arun-class lifeboat was the Arun (ON 1018), and was built in 1971.
+The first Arun-class lifeboat was the Arun (ON 1018), built in 1971.
 She initially served in St Peter Port on evaluation trials, and from 1974 was based at Barry Dock Lifeboat Station.
 Arun had a high freeboard, which made recovering survivors from the water difficult.
 The second Arun lifeboat was the Sir William Arnold, which had a lower freeboard aft and had a redesigned wheelhouse.
 She also carried a smaller inflatable Y-class lifeboat.

 The fundraising campaign for the new lifeboat was led by the Bailiff of Guernsey, Sir William Arnold.
 The lifeboat was built by Osbornes Boatyard in Littlehampton.
 Arnold died in 1973, before the lifeboat was brought into service, and she was named in his honour by the Duchess of Kent in 1974.

 During her time in service, the Sir William Arnold embarked on more than 500 rescue missions and saved 224 lives.
 Her coxswains and crews were awarded 15 RNLI medals between them.
-Her most famous rescue was of 29 crew and members of their families from the MV Bonita on 19 December 1981 in hurricane conditions.
+Her most famous rescue was of 29 crew and members of their families from the MV Bonita on 13 December 1981 in hurricane conditions.

 Sir William Arnold was replaced by a Severn-class lifeboat, the Spirit of Guernsey (ON 1203), in 1997.